evandiewald/cdk-github-actions-sample/README.md

 The workflow retrieves short-lived credentials to authenticate with AWS by assuming a role managed by another [repository](https://github.com/evandiewald/cdk-github-actions-setup).
 To use that role to deploy additional repositories' workflows, you need to update the trust policy in that role.
 See the README in [`cdk-github-actions-setup`](https://github.com/evandiewald/cdk-github-actions-setup) for more details.

+Every account that you intend to deploy infrastructure into must be [bootstrapped](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html).
+Use the `--trust` flag to allow cross-account deployments.
+For example, to allow the pipeline account (the account where the `GithubActionsRole` is deployed) to deploy into the staging account, run this command **while authenticated in the staging account**:

+`cdk bootstrap aws://STAGING_ACCOUNT_ID/REGION --trust PIPELINE_ACCOUNT_ID`

 ## Details

 There are two, similar workflows associated with this sample.